 Richard Voos earned a B. A. degree in history from Dartmouth College and an M. S. in Library and Information Science from Simmons.
 He is currently the Chair of the Board of the Christa McAuliffe Charter School in Framingham, MA.

 Suzanne Mullarkey is the Director of Operations for the Office of the Provost.
 She has more than 16 years of experience in higher education.
 She is the liaison to departments across the University and in addition to daily operations, has taken on responsibility for the new Faculty Support Center and events such as Convocation and Commencement.
 Prior to moving to the Provost's Office in 2014, she was the Director of Operations in the School of Social Work, worked several years as the Social Work Registration Coordinator, and was an Administrative Assistant for the Education Department.
 Mullarkey served ten years on Simmons's Staff Council.
 Suzanne previously worked in the real estate and the legal arenas for over ten years and owned a small property management business on the South Shore.

 Simmons is a family tradition; her mother and daughter are also graduates.
 She is a triple Simmons alum, with a BA in Communications, an MS in Communications Management, and an MBA.

 Director of Academic Budget

-Wayne Malloy is the Executive Assistant to Provost Conboy and supports operations for the Provost Office.
+Wayne Malloy is the Executive Assistant to Interim Provost Pinizzotto and supports operations for the Provost Office.
 New to higher education, Wayne comes to Simmons after 10 years as a marketing and development leader with a national retailer.
 He studied music education at the University of Southern Maine, and performs locally with the Boston Gay Men's Chorus.